m4rtin195/EV-IoT-Kit/_docs/alexa.md

 <br>

 > Alexa, ask EV-IoT-Kit how is charging going on.
-> \- "Your Tesla Model 3 is charged at 73%.
+> \- "Your Tesla Model Y is charged at 73%.
 You can drive 511km if you will leave now."

 > Alexa, is the vehicle charging already completed?
 > \- "Yes, it's already finished."